-ReGeneration is a part of a proven model that has a relentless focus on data-driven instruction, observation and feedback, strong systemic student and staff culture, and professional development.
+ReGeneration is a part of a successful model focused on data-driven instruction, observation and feedback, a strong student and staff culture, and professional development.
 This, paired with mission-driven urgency, is what sets our school and our model apart from others.
-We relentlessly apply the following seven "levers" to realize our mission:
+We consistently apply the "Seven Levers of Leadership" (Bambrick-Santoyo, 2012) to realize our mission:

-- 1. Data-driven instruction: We consider data-driven instruction to be a "super lever" in increasing student achievement because it allows us to set the bar for rigor and adapt teaching to meet students' needs.
-We analyze academic assessment data and student work to understand which skills and standards students have and have not mastered, and we relentlessly use this analysis to build tutoring plans and to make adjustments to teaching. - 2.
-Student culture: Student culture is the second "super lever."
-A highly structured student culture creates safe schools, builds students' character, and creates the space for rigorous academic work.
+1. Data-driven instruction: We consider data-driven instruction to be a "super lever" in increasing student achievement because it allows us to set the bar for rigor and adapt teaching to meet students' needs.
+We analyze academic assessment data and student work to understand which skills and standards students have and have not mastered, and we use this analysis to build tutoring plans and adapt lessons.

+- 2. Student culture: Student culture is the second "super lever."
+A highly structured student culture creates safe schools, builds character, and creates space for rigorous academic work.
 We hold extremely high expectations for students, families, and staff.
-We help our stakeholders meet these high expectations by teaching them explicitly and consistently and diligently reinforcing them through a school-wide system of incentives and consequences and a restorative justice program led by our Deans of Students. - 3.
-Observation and feedback: ReGeneration's principals give all teachers professional, oneon-one coaching that increases their effectiveness as instructors.
-Principals block out the time to observe each teacher regularly, to model instruction, and to give face-to-face feedback that is bite-sized, actionable, and a high-leverage action step for improving instruction.
-Our observation and feedback cycle makes our teachers better faster. - 4.
+We help our stakeholders succeed by explicitly and consistently teaching them and diligently reinforcing them through a schoolwide system of incentives and consequences and a restorative justice program led by our deans of students. - 3.
+Observation and feedback: ReGeneration's principals give all teachers professional oneon-one coaching that increases their effectiveness.
+Principals block out the time to regularly observe each teacher; to model instruction; to give face-to-face feedback that is bite-sized and actionable; and to give high-leverage action steps for improving instruction.
+Our observation-and-feedback cycle makes our teachers better, faster. - 4.
 Professional development: ReGeneration releases students early every Friday and holds sacred that time for principal-led professional development.
-This time is not a weekly "faculty meeting."
-This time is used to strengthen both culture and instruction with handson training that sticks.

-- 5. Instructional planning: Our Common Core-aligned curriculum is created and continually refined by the most accomplished teachers at top urban charters.
-It is designed to build a strong foundation of core content and skills by the eighth grade, while building the necessary intellectual rigor to prepare students for college-preparatory high schools and, ultimately, success in college.
-One professional-development Friday per month is devoted to coaching teachers around internalizing the curriculum because intellectual prep and lesson delivery make the curriculum come off the page to truly engage students in meaningful, rigorous academics. - 6.
+This time is not a weekly "faculty meeting," but is used to strengthen culture and instruction with hands-on training that sticks. - 5.
+Instructional planning: Our Common Core-aligned curriculum is created and continually refined by the most accomplished teachers at top urban charter schools.
+It is designed to build a strong foundation of core content and skills by the eighth grade, while building the necessary intellectual rigor to prepare students for college-preparatory high schools and success in college.
+One professional-development Friday per month is devoted to coaching teachers in internalizing the curriculum; intellectual preparation and lesson delivery make the curriculum "come off the page" to truly engage students in meaningful, rigorous academics. - 6.
 Staff culture: Every school needs a strong adult team to support students.
-Principals intentionally invest in staff culture through regular systems of communicating with staff, planning regular staff appreciation and social events, and monitoring culture through formal and informal check-ins with staff. - 7.
+Principals intentionally invest in staff culture through regular communication with staff, regular staff appreciation and social events, and formal and informal check-ins with staff. - 7.
 Managing school leadership teams: Even the strongest principal cannot go it alone.
 Once a ReGeneration campus has solidified its student culture and has developed several strong teachers, principals begin training a second tier of instructional leaders to expand their impact across the school.
-ReGeneration offers opportunities for teachers to become gradelevel and subject leads and Principal Fellows.
-A new partnership with Relay Graduate School of Education allows us to enroll our second-tier leaders in Relay's Instructional Leader professional-development series and subsidize the cost.
+ReGeneration offers opportunities for teachers to become gradelevel leads, subject leads and principal fellows.
+A new partnership with Relay Graduate School of Education allows us to enroll second-tier leaders in Relay's Instructional Leader professional-development series and subsidize the cost.